simon-m-mudd/nrfapy/README.rst

 ============

-A collection of tools for exploring nrfa.
+A collection of tools for exploring the national river flow archive https://nrfa.ceh.ac.uk/.

 * Free software: MIT license